 Many travellers head to Vancouver Island’s west coast to explore the rainforest and enjoy Pacific Ocean thrills, but the eastern shore of the island offers sublime relaxation and outstanding opportunities for adventure as well.
-Aboriginal Tourism British Columbia recently filmed a series based on Nootka Island, located north of Tofino.
+Indigenous Tourism BC filmed a series based on Nootka Island, located north of Tofino.
 Similar experiences can also be found in communities such as Campbell River, Quadra Island, and Courtenay.

 Here’s how to fill your time with an itinerary primarily focused on Aboriginal experiences on Eastern Vancouver Island.